Cerebellum-Network/docs.cere.network/ddc/cdn-nodes/README.md

 # ☁ CDN Nodes

-CDN node is stateless node which responsible for routing content to storage nodes, replication, caching(**not implemented yet**).
-All access to stored data goes through the CDN node.

-A CDN node is also a web gateway to DDC.
+A CDN node is a web gateway to DDC.
 It can act as a web server and provide content to regural HTTP clients, especially web browsers.
 Web apps can rely on CDN nodes to serve various assets, or even be hosted completely on DDC.

-{% hint style="warning" %}
-TODO

-Explain that CDN nodes address the complexity and slowness of decentralized storage, both for server-based and server-less apps.
+CDN nodes address the complexity and slowness of decentralized storage.
+This is useful both for server-based and for server-less apps.
+All access to stored data should go through a CDN node.

-{% endhint %}
+A CDN node is a stateless service which is capable of routing content to and from storage nodes, as well as data replication, and caching.

-## Metrics
+## Implementation

-CDN node provides metrics for monitoring:

-* general HTTP metrics
-* number piece viewed

 {% embed url="https://github.com/Cerebellum-Network/ddc-gateway-node" %}